DanteLore/dantelore/content/posts/conways-game-of-life.md

 draft: False
 ---

-For some reason, I have started playing with [this snippet on bl.ocks.org](http://bl.ocks.org/sylvaingi/2369589) but I made a few subtle changes to the code and the visual style.
+For some reason, I have started playing with <a href="http://bl.ocks.org/sylvaingi/2369589">this snippet on bl.ocks.org</a> but I made a few subtle changes to the code and the visual style.

 [d3-source canvas="wpd3-1214-0"]